Alex0x47/Verdandi/README.md

 Option | type | description
 ------------ | ------------- | -------------
-separator | string | the character used to separate date's elements. default : "/" fullyear | boolean | if false, year format will be 18, if true 2018 format | string | desired format.
+separator | string | the character used to separate date's elements. default : "/" fullyear | boolean | if false, year format will be 18, if true 2018.
+Default : true format | string | desired format.
 Can be 'DM' (day + separator + month) or 'MY' (month + separator + year). default (day + sep + month + sep + year)